-- Name and address of your registered agent
+- Name of your commercial registered agent OR name and address of your noncommercial registered agent

-- Name and address of the LLC’s organizer
+- Name and address of each organizer

-- Signature of organizer and registered agent
+- Certificate of acceptance of your registered agent

-Step Four) Create an Operating Agreement
+Step Four: Draft an Operating Agreement

 After you register an LLC in Nevada, create a detailed outline that explains how you will run and manage your new business.
 Even though it doesn’t need to be filed with the state, put one together and keep it for your records.